 All options granted by the Company which vest in the comparative year for IFRS have been valued in compliance with IFRS and no adjustments will be needed upon transition.
-A forfeiture rate will need to be applied in the comparative year to make the Company fully compliant with IFRS 2.
+A forfeiture rate has been applied in the comparative year to make the Company fully compliant with IFRS 2.